Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Synthetic experiments

 \subsection{Results}

 To assess estimation performance, we computed the Frobenius norm between the estimated matrices and the true data generating matrices.
-To assess the support recovery performance, we counted the number of elements in each of $\Psi$ and $\Omega$ that were (i) correctly estimated as non-zero (true positives; TP); (ii) correctly estimated as zero (true negatives; TN); (iii) incorrectly estimated as non-zero (false positives; FP); and (iv) incorrectly estimated as zero (false negatives; FN).
+We additionally computed the coverage of our 95\% bootstrap intervals, averaged over all entries in $\Psi$ and $\Omega$ (\texttt{cgSSL-dpe+BB}) To assess the support recovery performance, we counted the number of elements in each of $\Psi$ and $\Omega$ that were (i) correctly estimated as non-zero (true positives; TP); (ii) correctly estimated as zero (true negatives; TN); (iii) incorrectly estimated as non-zero (false positives; FP); and (iv) incorrectly estimated as zero (false negatives; FN).
 We report the sensitivity (TP/(TP + FN)) and precision (TP/(TP + FP)).
-Generally speaking, we prefer methods with high sensitivity and high precision.
+We also report the sensitivity and precision of estimating the supports of $\Psi$ and $\Omega$ by checking whether zero is contained in the bootstrap interval for each $\psi_{j,k}$ and $\omega_{k,k'}.$ Generally speaking, we prefer methods with high sensitivity and high precision.
 High sensitivity indicates that the method has correctly estimated most of the true non-zero parameters as non-zero.
 High precision, on the other hand, indicates that most of the estimated non-zero parameters are truly non-zero.
-For brevity, we only report the average sensitivity, precision, and Frobenius errors for the $(n,p,q) = (100,10,10)$ setting in Table~\ref{tab:psi_omega_relationship}.
-We observed qualitatively similar results for the other two settings of dimension and report average performance in those settings in Tables~\ref{tab:psi_omega_relationship_2}--\ref{tab:psi_omega_relationship_3} of the Supplementary Materials.
+For brevity, we only report results for the $(n,p,q) = (400,100,30)$ setting in Table~\ref{tab:psi_omega_relationship}.
+Results for the other dimensions were similar; see Tables~S1 and S2 of the Supplementary Materials .